jpignata/burninator/README.md

 warming process that will run queries against the follower.
 It uses the ActiveSupport notifications instrumentation API to listen for queries.

-Since you're standby is seeing some percentage of real production query traffic, its caches should keep warm and ready for failover.
+Since your standby is seeing some percentage of real production query traffic, its caches should keep warm and ready for failover.

 ## Requirements